New York Knicks Logo

 New York Knicks subway logo

-That’s how Irish became the owner, and he led the club with the participation of The Madison Square Garden Company.
-Initially, they wanted to choose another nickname; however, then they called together members of the staff for a meeting to cast their votes in a hat.
-After tallying the votes, the franchise was named the Knickerbockers.
+Thus, an Irishman became the owner and led the club, with participation from The Madison Square Garden Company.
+Initially, they wanted to choose a different nickname, but then they gathered the team members at a meeting to cast their votes in a hat.
+After the votes were counted, the franchise was named the “Knickerbockers.”

-Besides, a local baseball organization was called Knickerbocker Nine in 1845.
-This nickname was suggested again.
-The team is more commonly referred to as the Knicks.
-James Dolan became the owner of the team in 1999.
-He still shares the stocks with The Madison Square Garden Company.
+In addition, in 1845, a local baseball organization was called the Knickerbocker Nine.
+This nickname was suggested once again.
+The team is most often called the “Knicks.”
+James Dolan became the team owner in 1999.
+He still holds shares in Madison Square Garden.

 Meaning and History